Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Algorithmic Implementation

+We treat $(\alpha,\gamma_\text{safe},\gamma_\text{unsafe},\gamma_\text{dyn},L_h,\overline{\text{Lip}}_{B},k,\eta)$ as hyperparameters and bootstrap over them.
+This is a common technique in machine learning and usually done via grid search.
+Due to the nonconvexity of the optimization problem, one may not be able to satisfy all constraints in \eqref{eq:opt_1}-\eqref{eq:opt_3}, \eqref{thm:0_eq}, \eqref{eq:propp}, \eqref{thmmmm}.
+We hence terminate the while loop in line 9 of Algorithm \ref{alg:overview} when a satisfactory empirical behavior is achieved.

-Let us again focus on the conditions \eqref{thm:0_eq}, \eqref{eq:propp}, and \eqref{thmmmm} that contain Lipschitz constants of the functions $h$ and $q$.
-As described earlier, because we assume that functions in $\calH$ are twice continuously differentiable and we restrict ourselves to a compact domain $\N \cup \D$, we immediately have that $h$ and $\nabla h$ are both uniformly Lipschitz over $\N \cup \D$.
-We show here two examples of $\calH$ where it is computationally efficient to estimate an upper bound on the Lipschitz constants of functions $h\in\calH$.
+The conditions in equations \eqref{thm:0_eq}, \eqref{eq:propp}, and \eqref{thmmmm} depend on Lipschitz constants of the functions $h$ and $q$.
+Since we assume that $h$ is twice continuously differentiable and we restrict ourselves to a compact domain $\N \cup \D$, we have that $h$ and $\nabla h$ are both uniformly Lipschitz over $\N \cup \D$.
+In \cite{robey2020learning}, we showed two examples of $\calH$ (we considered DNNs and functions parametrized by random Fourier features) where an upper bound on the Lipschitz constants of functions $h\in\calH$ and its gradient $\nabla h(x)$ can be efficiently estimated, and we refer the interested reader to \cite{robey2020learning}.